The Displace modifier displaces vertices in a mesh based on the intensity of a texture. Either procedural or image textures can be used.

 - Vertex Group

 The texture value which will be treated as no displacement by the modifier.
-Texture values below this value will result in negative displacement along the selected direction, while texture values above this value will result in positive displacement.
+Texture values below this threshold will result in negative displacement along the selected direction, while texture values above it will result in positive displacement.

 Recall that color/luminosity values are typically between (0.0 to 1.0) in Blender, and not between (0 to 255).